johandahlberg/PiperWorkshop/tutorial.md

 *Exercise 7*<br/>
 Create the class, including a definition of the `run()` function and see if you can add it to your workflow.

+**Putting it all together**<br/>
+Armed with the tools you've got so far - can you create a script which will count the number of occurences of base base (A, C, T, G) in the sequence parts of the fasta files, add this as another commandline tool, and add that information to the report?
+Use any tools you see fit to do the base counting.

 Congratulations, you've now finished this tutorial!